joeyb908/flask-templating-project/README.md

 - Serve static files including stylesheets and images

 ### How to setup?
 1. Install the Flask dependency located at the top.
-In PyCharm, it's as simple as hover over
+In PyCharm, it's as simple as hovering over
 >flask

 then clicking